Struct rustc_middle::ty::adt::AdtDef [−][src]

 pub repr: ReprOptions,

-The definition of a user-defined type, e.g., a struct
+The definition of a user-defined type, e.g., a struct, enum, or union.

 The initialism ADT stands for an algebraic data type (ADT).